 A brief history of graphite shafts

-Graphite shafts were introduced to the golf world in the 1970s as an alternative to traditional steel shafts.
-They were used primarily in drivers and fairway woods due to their lighter weight and increased flexibility.
-However, advancements in graphite technology have made them a popular choice for irons, particularly among golfers seeking increased distance and improved feel.
+Graphite shafts arrived in the 1970s as an alternative to steel, first in drivers and fairway woods.
+Advances in graphite technology have since made them a popular choice for irons too, especially for golfers who want more distance and a softer feel.

 Characteristics of graphite shafts